 But speed was of the essence if this salaryman was to be back at his desk on Monday.
 At 9.20am, I was on my way across the cloud-capped caldera of Tateyama, an extinct volcano.
 According to Professor Ono, whose photocopied text was riding in my pack, an ice-cap 200 metres thick once covered this mountaintop.
 Plumes of sulphurous steam must have hissed through vents in the snow, much as they do at the summit of today’s Mt Rainier, although subsequent eruptions have removed most of the evidence.

 Up in the clouds was an ice-carved cirque named for Yamasaki Naomasa (1870-1929), the first Japanese scholar to put the case for ancient glaciers on Honshu.
-When he presented his paper to the Japanese Geological Association in 1902, his ideas failed to win immediate favour.
+When he presented his paper to the Tokyo Geographical Society in 1902, his ideas failed to win immediate favour.
 For decades, academic nibs squeaked to and fro across piles of squared manuscript paper until glaciers were accepted and their proper limits set.
-Yamasaki clearly liked to stir things up: a few years after his glacier paper, he introduced Japan to Alfred Wegener’s continental drift theory.
+Yamasaki clearly liked to stir things up: some years after his glacier paper, he introduced Japan to Alfred Wegener’s continental drift theory.